-- Notice input and output of your processes, as well as the decision points.
+- Notice inputs and outputs of your processes, as well as the decision points.

-- What will become obvious at this point is how complex or simple a given process actually is, and, where you might be able to streamline/simplify the process.
+- What will become obvious at this point is how complex or simple a given process actually is, and, where you might be able to simplify or streamline the process.

 - Look for dead or loose ends at this point.
 Fix them.

 - Redesign, improve, streamline and simplify each process or work flow.

 - Document each process or workflow in detail.

 - Make sure to check in with the people involved to see if they still have to deal with excessively time-consuming or stressful parts (in the process) and evaluate if/how you can further improve.

 - Rinse and repeat.

 - Go on holiday.
 (Seriously, test that your process is working as planned.)

 Note: Read our case studies to see examples where we are applying exactly what is laid out here.